OneSpan/RemoteBatchSignIntegration-SDK/README.md

 #### Configure Batch Signer and Sender Account
 1. Enable Owner Account with jTSP Settings in BackOffice

-2. Create Batch Signer and Sender as Sender in SenderUI Admin/Senders by invite by email
+2. Create Batch Signer and Batch Sender in SenderUI > Admin > Senders > invite by email

 3. Grant manager right to created Senders